FutureMe vs timedrop.it vs the alternatives: an honest comparison of letter-to-the-future services

 Cons

-• Letters are stored as readable text, not end-to-end encrypted.
+- Letters are stored as readable text, without end-to-end encryption.

 Scheduled email: Gmail, Boomerang, Right Inbox